usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Competition Interface
 ---------------------

 The competition interface for :tuto:`Tutorial 1` is shown in :numref:`competitioninterface-tutorial1`.
-The majority of the code for the tutorials will be located inside of the CompetitionInterface class which is inherited from the rclpy Node class.
+The majority of the code for the tutorials will be located inside of the :python:`CompetitionInterface` class which is inherited from the rclpy Node class.
 This class is part of a python module with the same name as the ROS package (:file:`ariac_tutorials`).

 .. code-block:: python
     :caption: :file:`competition_interface.py`